12. 05. 2025 Matteo Cipolletta Log Management, Log-SIEM

 There’s room to evolve the system further:

-• Automating notifications when new agent versions are released.
+• Automating notifications when new agent versions are released

-• Integrating CI/CD pipelines for approval before release.
+• Integrating CI/CD pipelines for approval before release

-• Supporting agent upgrade directly from the Master Nodes instead using Satellites (for small deployments with no satellites)
+• Supporting agent upgrade directly from the Master Nodes instead of using Satellites (for small deployments with no satellites)

 Conclusion

 If you’re running Elastic in an air-gapped or tightly controlled environment, this approach can save time, reduce risk, and bring more consistency to how you manage agents.
-It’s lightweight, auditable, and built entirely with open source tools—no black boxes, no surprises.
+It’s lightweight, auditable, and built entirely with open source tools – no black boxes, no surprises.

 Matteo Cipolletta